Dr. David Tener

 The Perils of “Treating” Adrenal Dysfunction

 Many of these same patients, upon arriving at our clinic, reveal to us a variety of “Adrenal supplements" they’ve been taking (see photo to the right) to "treat" adrenal dysfunction and various chronic maladies.
 Many of these products contain adrenal glandulars (from porcine or bovine sources), various herbs and other materials to supposedly stimulate adrenal function.
 Despite the extensive use of these products and other treatments, long-term improvement is rarely if ever achieved.
 Some report feeling temporary “stimulation,” but the change is not the result of a return to good health and normal function, but rather from the stimulating effects of a toxic material.
 Repeated goading from the extensive use of such products burdens the adrenal system, weakens the glands and leads the patient further into chronic illness.
-When studying under Dr. Goldberg as a student and a new practitioner, he had cautioned me about this and now in practice I have seen this scenario numerous times.
+I have seen this scenario numerous times.

 The Goldberg Clinic Approach

-At the Goldberg Clinic, Dr. Goldberg and I work primarily with patients suffering with a wide variety of chronic health issues.
+At the Goldberg Clinic, we work primarily with patients suffering with a wide variety of chronic health issues.
 Our focus with patients is not to “treat” symptoms or conditions, but rather to identify and address causes and build health.
 A thorough case history, examination and appropriate laboratory studies are utilized to understand each patient’s unique circumstances and develop a specific individualized program to support health.

 In many cases, an assessment of adrenal function is part of our patient evaluation.
 If adrenal dysfunction is identified, further investigation is then warranted.
 A thorough look into the patient’s history, lifestyle habits, behaviors and stressors often provides the clues as to causation and what steps are needed to support a return to normal function.
 As no two patients are the same, the factors involved in each case vary significantly.